See History at AAX for a more general timeline.

 - Ivan Sutherland develops Sketchpad using a light pen and bitmap display to make

-CAD like drawings on a computer screen as part of his PhD thesis at MIT.
+CAD like drawings on a computer screen with a TX-2 computer as part of his PhD thesis at MIT.

 - It takes 20 years for these two technologies to be combined into a personal